Berala: Demographics

+Berala was, up until recent years a traditional working-class suburb.
+Over the past decade till now, Berala has been experiencing the processes of gentrification due to its increasingly central location to the city & amongst other major small cities such as Parramatta & Miranda etc with the westward expansion and development of the Sydney metropolitan area, reflecting the waves of immigration to Australia in the 21st century.
+More and more professionals and skilled workers choose to live in this convenient and matured community.Its location is in the central part of Sydney, but still has a village type of atmosphere.

 Schools

 Berala Public School is the local public primary school.
 St Peter Chanel Catholic Primary School caters for primary aged children mainly of Roman Catholic denomination.
 There is also Trinity Junior Catholic College (formerly known as St Peter Chanel Girls High School).

 Sport and recreation

 The Berala Community Centre is currently of use for recreation activities.

 Coleman Park comprises two full-size soccer fields, two mini soccer fields, a baseball field, a children's recreation area and basketball facilities.
 The Lidcombe Waratahs soccer club is based there.

 The Berala Bears is a junior rugby league team that plays in the Canterbury-Bankstown District Junior Rugby League competition.
 Their colours are gold and black, and their home ground is at Guilfoyle Park in the neighbouring suburb of Regents Park.
 Former Berala Bears players include Brisbane Broncos forward Terry Matterson, Sydney Roosters winger Daniel Tupou, former Canterbury-Bankstown Bulldogs and Wests Tigers winger Matt Utai, South Sydney Rabbitohs half Jeremy Smith, Manly-Warringah Sea Eagles forward Anthony Watmough, South Sydney Rabbitohs hooker Apisai Koroisau and Sydney Roosters utility player Samisoni Langi, Melbourne Storm winger Isaac Lumelume.